MicrosoftDocs/dynamics-365-fraud-protection/content/pp-onboarding-guide.md

 This article describes onboarding planning for Microsoft Dynamics 365 Fraud Protection purchase protection.

 **Integration Planning Guide** This guide helps you understand and plan for the project milestones of Dynamics 365 Fraud Protection Purchase Protection integration and onboarding.
-To understand the integration steps below in more detail, please review the integration guide:  [set up purchase protection](https://learn.microsoft.com/dynamics365/fraud-protection/promocode-set-up-purchase-protection)
+For more information on the integration steps, see [Set up purchase protection](promocode-set-up-purchase-protection.md).

 **Onboarding Milestones - Integration Breakdown and Approximate Time**